pabs-llama/capital-bikeshare-analysis/README.md

 ## About Cabi
 Capital Bikeshare is a bike-sharing company that operates in the Washington, D.C. metropolitan area, including parts of Virginia and Maryland.
 It provides a network of docked bicycles that users can rent for short trips.

-CaBi broke the all-time monthly ridership record in August 2024 with 614,639 rides.
-This is a 31.1% increase in system use from August 2023 and marks the fourth consecutive month where CaBi has shattered its previous milestone for busiest month on record.
-The regional network has experienced year-over-year monthly ridership increases for 32 consecutive months.
-Annual ridership continues to thrive as 3,788,634 trips have been taken in 2024—a 31.3% increase from a year prior.

 ## Share of CaBi rides and Stations per Region

 ![alt text](images/image-1.png)